Diesel exhaust fluid: Chemistry

 The ratio between NO2 and NO determines which reactions take place and how fast.
-The highest conversion rates are achieved if equal amounts of NO2 and NO are present, especially at temperatures between 200°C and 350°C. If there is more NO than NO2, fast SCR and standard SCR take place sequentially.
-If there is more NO2 than NO, fast SCR and NO2 SCR take place sequentially, however, NO2 SCR is slower than standard SCR, and ammonia nitrate can form and temporarily deactivate the catalytic converter.
+The highest conversion rates are achieved if equal amounts of NO2 and NO are present, especially at temperatures between 200 °C and 350 °C. If there is more NO than NO2, fast SCR and standard SCR take place sequentially.
+If there is more NO2 than NO, fast SCR and NO2 SCR take place sequentially, however, NO2 SCR is slower than standard SCR, and ammonium nitrate can form and temporarily deactivate the catalytic converter.

 Operation in winter time

-DEF freezes at -11 C. For the SCR exhaust cleaning system to function at low temperatures, a sufficient amount of the frozen DEF must be melted in as short time as possible, preferably on the order of minutes.
+DEF freezes at -11 C. For the SCR exhaust cleaning system to function at low temperatures, a sufficient amount of the frozen DEF must be melted in as short time as possible, preferably in the order of minutes.
 For example, 2010 EPA emissions requirements require full DEF coolant flow within 70 minutes.